-WPA2 session key type
+WPA2 and WPA3 session key types

-The method for generating a WPA2 session or group key can be selected here.
+The method for generating the session or group key for WPA2 and WPA3 is selected here.

 Basis rate

 The defined basis rate should allow the slowest clients to connect to the WLAN even under poor reception conditions.
 A higher value should only be set here if all clients in this logical WLAN can be reached "faster".
 By setting the transmission rate to auto, the AP collects information about the transmission rates of the various WLAN clients.
 Clients automatically notify the AP of this rate with each unicast communication.
 The AP takes the lowest transmission rate from the list of associated clients and applies this to all multicast and broadcast transmissions.